gangulypritha/UI2Code/README.md

 Follow the follwing steps to train and evaluate the model on Google Cloud Platform.
 **Note:** GCP already has Pytorch and necessary cuda dependencies hence those are not mentioned in the `requirements.txt` file.

+Notebook named `UI2Code.ipynb` follows the following steps for training and evaluation.

 1. **Clone the repository**

 2. **Install the dependencies**